 The Car Connection Volvo XC40 Overview

-With the XC40, Volvo launches a new architecture that will spin off a range of compact vehicles.
-The so-called Compact Modular Architecture will serve as the basis for new small Volvos, including battery-electric vehicles to join its lineup at a later date.
+With the XC40, Volvo launched a new architecture that will spin off a range of compact vehicles, including battery-electric vehicles to join its lineup at a later date.

 MORE: Read our review of the 2021 Volvo XC40

 The angular look of the XC40 bears more in common with some Jeeps than it does with the more conservatively styled XC90 and XC60 SUVs that outrank it in the Volvo lineup.
 Details such as a color-contrast roof, a wide grille and prominent logo, and pronounced wheel arches are meant to lend the impression that the XC40 has legitimate off-road ability.

 That visual claim is backed up by 8.3 inches of ground clearance, backed by a BorgWarner all-wheel-drive system.

 Inside, the XC40 sports a 9.0-inch touchscreen with Volvo's Sensus infotainment interface.
 It's standard; the XC40 will also offer Bluetooth with audio streaming and Qi-compatible wireless smartphone charging.
 Apple CarPlay and Android Auto integrate into the infotainment system, which also supports apps such as Yelp and Pandora, as well as location-sharing and emergency services.

 Volvo offers lots of in-car storage in the form of a flexible cargo space, big door pockets, bag hooks, and a dedicated smartphone storage nacelle.

-The XC40 will be powered by a turbocharged inline-4 with all-wheel drive at launch in the U.S. that makes 248 horsepower.
+The XC40 is powered by a turbocharged inline-4 with all-wheel drive that makes 248 horsepower.
 A less powerful turbo-4 will follow later.
 Some markets will also see variants with inline-3 engines and turbodiesels, but those are less likely for sale in the U.S. What we are likely to get are hybrid, plug-in hybrid, and battery-electric models.

-On the safety front, the 2019 XC40 will include forward-collision warnings with automatic emergency braking, blind-spot monitors, and adaptive LED headlights with automatic high beams.
-A surround-view camera system will be available, as will Volvo's semi-autonomous drive assistants.
+On the safety front, the 2019 XC40 includes forward-collision warnings with automatic emergency braking, blind-spot monitors, and adaptive LED headlights with automatic high beams.
+A surround-view camera system is available, as will Volvo's semi-autonomous drive assistants.